aloksh85/Coursera_ML_2017/README.md

 # Coursera_ML_2017
-Coding assignments for the MOOC
+Coding assignments for the MOOC on Coursera